SMART: Submodular Data Mixture Strategy for Instruction Tuning: Related Work

 \paragraph{Task Composition} Many previous works show the benefit of scaling the number of tasks~\citep{wei2021finetuned,chung2022scaling,wang2022super,sanh2021multitask}.
-However, works like \citet{iyer2022opt,longpre2023flan} have also acknowledged that task balancing is also very important for effective instruction tuning. \citet{dong2023abilities} explore data composition across GSM8k, Code Alpaca, and ShareGPT datasets, finding differential impacts of data scaling on performance across abilities and propose a Dual-stage mixed fine-tuning strategy as a promising solution to activate multiple abilities efficiently. \citet{ivison2022data} identifies relevant multitask subsets based on the similarity between the pre-trained model's representations, using a small amount of target task data. \citet{yin2023dynosaur} uses instruction representations for task selection, acting as a replay strategy to mitigate catastrophic forgetting and improve generalization in continual learning. \citet{lou2023prompt,zhang2023instruction} provide a survey of instruction tuning in general and \citet{wang2023data} provide a detailed survey of data management for instruction tuning. \citet{yue2023mammoth} construct math generalist models via instruction tuning on hybrid of chain-of-thought and program-of-thought rationales in math.
+However, works like \citet{iyer2022opt,longpre2023flan} have also acknowledged that task balancing is also very important for effective instruction tuning. \citet{dong2023abilities} explore data composition across GSM8k, Code Alpaca, and ShareGPT datasets, finding differential impacts of data scaling on performance across abilities and propose a Dual-stage mixed fine-tuning strategy as a promising solution to activate multiple abilities efficiently. \citet{ivison2022data} identifies relevant multitask subsets based on the similarity between the pre-trained model's representations, using a small amount of target task data. \citet{yin2023dynosaur} uses instruction representations for task selection, acting as a replay strategy to mitigate catastrophic forgetting and improve generalization in continual learning. \citet{yue2023mammoth} construct math generalist models via instruction tuning on hybrid of chain-of-thought and program-of-thought rationales in math.~\citet{lou2023prompt,zhang2023instruction} provide a survey of instruction tuning in general and \citet{wang2023data} provide a detailed survey of data management for instruction tuning.